craftcms/cms/docs/plugins/widgets.md

 Adding new types of widgets to the dashboard couldn’t be easier in Craft.

-First, create a new subfolder within your plugin’s folder, called widgets/.
+First, create a new subfolder within your plugin’s folder, called `widgets/`.
 Create a new file in that folder, named with this format:

 ```
 [PluginHandle]_[WidgetHandle]Widget.php
 ```

-If your plugin name is “Cocktail Recipes”, and your widget name is “Recent Cocktails”, the file would be named “CocktailRecipes_RecentCocktailsWidget.php”.
+If your plugin name is “Cocktail Recipes”, and your widget name is “Recent Cocktails”, the file would be named `CocktailRecipes_RecentCocktailsWidget.php`.

 Create a new class in that file, with the same name as the filename: